atrocore/atrocore/docs/10.developer-guide/30.own-modules/index.md

 ## Module Installation

-Modules installation is carried out from the Module Manager located at `Administration > System > Update & Modules` page.
+Modules installation is carried out on the `Administration > Maintenance > Updates & Modules` page.
 To mark your module to be installed, you need to perform certain actions, which will be described below.

 > Module installation in AtroCore is based on Composer.
 You can get detailed information about Composer by the following link https://getcomposer.org.